WIOD: Establishment

-Experimental broadcasts began in the spring of 1925 by Carl Graham Fisher, a Miami Beach developer.
-The station formally signed on the air on January 19, 1926.
-Carl Fisher selected WIOD as the call sign, signifying the "Wonderful Isle of Dreams" to commemorate Collins Island, on which the station's studios and offices were situated.
+Experimental broadcasts by Carl Graham Fisher, a Miami Beach developer, began in the spring of 1925.
+The station was licensed on January 9, 1926, and formally signed on the air on January 18, 1926.
+Fisher selected WIOD as the call sign, signifying the "Wonderful Isle of Dreams" to commemorate Collins Island, where studios and offices were located.
 WIOD is Florida's seventh-oldest continuously licensed broadcast radio station.